-On a daily basis, we are exposed to unhealthy microbes that could potentially cause infectious disease.
+On a daily basis, we are exposed to unhealthy microbes that could potentially cause infectious diseases.
 This is especially true from December through March, which is considered peak cold and flu season.
-Luckily, we have a complex network of pathways, cells and organs to defend against these harmful invaders – our immune system!
+Luckily, we have a complex network of pathways, cells, and organs to defend against these harmful invaders – our immune system!

 Get Plenty of Rest

 It’s absolutely vital to get proper sleep, especially during cold and flu season.
 This is because during sleep the body regenerates and repairs any damage from the day.
 In addition, sleep stimulates the immune system’s release of cytokines, which are proteins that control immune cells and signal the immune system to function properly.
 Your body needs more cytokines during times of inflammation and physiological stress to fight off infections.
 However, during times of sleep deprivation, the body’s ability to produce these protective immune cells actually decreases.
 This is why getting the recommended seven to eight hours of quality sleep each night is so critical.
 Some helpful tips to obtain proper sleep include regular exercise, limiting blue light exposure at least one hour before bed, avoiding caffeine late in the day, and daily meditation.

 Follow an Anti-Inflammatory Diet